When Going Home for the Holidays Feels More Complicated Than Comforting

 There’s an unspoken script about holiday break: you’ll sleep a ton, reconnect with childhood friends, eat great food, and return to campus refreshed.
 But going home can also mean:

-None of that is “restful.”
-It brings up anxiety, pressure, and resentment - emotions that don’t fit neatly into holiday expectations.
+None of this is “restful.”
+It brings up pressure, anxiety, and emotional fatigue - feelings that don’t align with the holiday image you’re “supposed” to have.

-“What if people ask about school and I don’t have a pretty answer?”
+• “What if someone asks how school is going and I don’t have a great answer?”

 So…what do you do with all of this?